 Fitness is about improving your health and wellbeing as well as your physical abilities.
 Anyone can improve their fitness – you don't have to be into competitive sport or do it in public.
 It also doesn't have to cost a lot of money.

-To maintain your health and reduce any risk of health problems, health professionals and researchers recommend at least 30 minutes of moderate-intensity physical activity every day.
+To maintain your health and reduce any risk of health problems, the Australian Government recommends:

 The Benefits of Improving Your Fitness

 The best way to approach improving your fitness is to do it for your own reasons.
 Exercising regularly can improve your fitness and also help you: